bowdenk7/express-typescript-starter/README.md

 ### Using the debugger in VS Code
 Debugging is one of the places where VS Code really shines over other editors.
 Node.js debugging in VS Code is easy to setup and even easier to use.
-This project comes preconfigured with everything you need to get started.
+This project comes pre-configured with everything you need to get started.

 When you hit `F5` in VS Code, it looks for a top level `.vscode` folder with a `launch.json` file.
 In this file, you can tell VS Code exactly what you want to do: